rbehm-ibb/Tachyon-IDE/README.md

 Implement a help function for Tachyon words by parsing the HLP text files on the Tachyon dropbox site.
 Done.

 Add UI function to select port and baudrate.
-Testing.
+Done.

 Implemant full ANSI mode for terminal, at least waht Tachynon is using.